 The urbanism documentation has the main role in developing real estate projects, representing the outcome of land-plot planning and providing the general information on the possibility of erecting buildings on specific land.16 Hence, facilities may be developed on certain land provided that parameters established under the applicable territory planning and urbanism documentations are observed.

 After confirmation that a building may be developed, the investor should obtain information on the land plot scope of use (economic regime) and on construction conditions (technical regime), based on the urbanism certificate.

-The urbanism certificate also provides information on the approvals and permits necessary for a building permit.
-The urbanism certificate does not grant the right to build, this being established only by the building permit issued based on the formalities required under the urbanism certificate, the technical documentation of the building and the legal requirements.
+The urbanism certificate also provides information on the approvals and permits necessary for a building permit but does not grant the right to build, this being established only by the building permit issued based on the formalities required under the urbanism certificate, the technical documentation of the building and the legal requirements.

-Law No. 50/1991 was recently amended by regulations impacting real estate development,13 by aiming to simplify and accelerate the authorisation procedure, namely: (1) reduction of the approvals/permits issuance terms; (2) obtaining the urbanism certificate in digital form; (3) enlarging the works allowed without a building permit; (4) issuing a single permit (with a single tax) for both demolition and construction for building a new construction after demolishing an old one.
+Law 50/1991 was amended in 2019 by regulations impacting real estate development,17 by aiming to simplify and accelerate the authorisation procedure, namely: (1) reduction of the approvals/permits issuance terms; (2) obtaining the urbanism certificate in digital form; (3) enlarging the works allowed without a building permit; (4) issuing a single permit (with a single tax) for both demolition and construction for building a new construction after demolishing an old one.